githubtraining/github-pages/responses/03_change-theme.md

 ### Getting your page blog ready

-Jekyll uses a file titled `_config.yml` to store settings for your site, a your theme and reusable content like your site title and GitHub handle.
+Jekyll uses a file titled `_config.yml` to store settings for your site, your theme, and reusable content like your site title and GitHub handle.

 You can check out the `_config.yml` file on the **Code** tab of your repository.